mkshin1/HIYA/README.md

 # Hiya!
 **Micro blogging and social media platform using MongoDB/Mongoose, Express, React, and Node.**

+This project was created during my time at Coding Dojo.

 ## Overview
 - Create and login for users through use of MERN Authorization and Authentication
 - Utilized email vaidation through use of Regex.
 - Mongoose virtuals, used to confirm passwords without saving into MongoDB, and Middleware are added as another layer of validation.
 - To ensure passwords are secure, Bcrypt is enforced for hashing passwords.
 - JSON Web Tokens are used to keep track of logged in users.
-- Add, update, like and remove blog posts through use Mongoose CRUD operations
+- Add, update, like and remove blog posts through use Mongoose CRUD operations.

 ### Login and Registration
 Users can register and login to personalized accounts.